pinobatch/numism/docs/gb_coins.md

 These emulators have not yet been tested:

-- Lameboy and GameYob in DeSmuME or MelonDS
 - Gambatte
+- GameYob and Lameboy in DeSmuME or MelonDS
+- Goomba Color in mGBA
+- helloGB
+- KiGB
 - REW
+- TGB Dual
+- Virtual GameBoy by Marat
+- Last version of VisualBoyAdvance before -M fork

 Some notes from research into behavior differences follow: